 Ohio State's Department of Public Safety uses a variety of methods to communicate with the campus community.
-These include but are not limited to the Buckeye Alert System and Public Safety Notices.
+These include but are not limited to the Buckeye Alert System, Public Safety Notices and off-campus Neighborhood Safety Notices.
 These methods are supported by the Department of Public Safety website, social media, traditional media and other communication channels.

 The Buckeye Alert System is a multi-modal, emergency notification system that includes nearly two dozen communication methods.
 The Buckeye Alert System integrated new technology in 2016 to enhance the timely sharing of safety information.
 Buckeye Alerts, often sent via text message, are issued when it is determined that the campus community needs to take immediate action to remain safe.
 As a result, if a Buckeye Alert text message is issued, there is a chance it may contain general information such as “Buckeye Alert!
 Emergency on Columbus campus: More info soon.
 Be observant/take action as needed.”
 In this instance, a second Buckeye Alert is likely to follow containing additional details like the incident location or the specific type of emergency.